-The Audiovisual Stream is for audiovisual programs with a focus on the Canadian audience, discoverability and market.
+Simply – the Audiovisual Stream is for audiovisual programs with a focus on the Canadian audience, discoverability and market.
 The Partnership Stream is for audiovisual programs with a focus on a global audience and discoverability, with priority on recoupment for the Rocket Fund.
-A program might work for both; however, in order for the program to begin the proposal process for the Partnership Stream, it must meet the criteria as outlined in the Guidelines.
-Learn more here.
+A program might work for both streams, however in order for the program to begin the proposal process for the Partnership Stream, a program must meet the Partnership Stream criteria as outlined in the Guidelines.

 The Audiovisual Stream application deadline date doesn’t work for my timeline.
 Can I apply through the Partnership Stream?

 The project needs to meet all of the required criteria as outlined in the Guidelines in order to apply through the Partnership Stream.
 This proposal process is much more in-depth and requires significant correspondence between the Rocket Fund and producer before the project can potentially be presented to the Rocket Fund Board for review.
 The deadline date should not be the deciding factor in whether you begin the Partnership Stream proposal process.

 My project has an international co-producer/distributor attached.
 Does that mean we should apply through the Partnership Stream?

 Not necessarily.
 International co-productions and projects with an international distributor are eligible to apply through either the Partnership Stream or Audiovisual Stream.
 However, in order to meet the criteria for the Partnership Stream the program needs to have a strong strategic partner that will help create and deliver on the global reach and business plan, and all international co-producers or distributors do not necessarily fulfill this requirement.

 If my project does not meet the criteria for the Partnership Stream, can I apply through the Audiovisual Stream?